Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 - Can you have multiple versions of the same library installed?
 - Can you explain why the `hello_world.c` program returns `13`?
 Hint: what does the `void` keyword mean?
 Where are return values stored?
 - Remaining questions: Why does a simple addition program still load libc?
 Hint try looking at the output of strace.
 What is the last system call called by the program?
+- Advanced: can you figure out what dynamic library an address belongs to in the virtual address space of a program on your computer?
+`$ cat /proc/$(pidof binary_name)/maps`.
+What is the program being run?
+You should be able to tell from the sections.

+You now have all the tools to learn anything you can possibly want.
+To retain this knowledge, you must exercise it.
+Embark on your personal journey of Linux spelunking and discover what happens when you start running a program with the `exec` syscall.
+You can find a sample solution in the ["The `exec` Functions"](https://www.cs.utexas.edu/~rossbach/cs380p/papers/ulk3.pdf#page=846&zoom=auto,27,416) section of *Understanding the Linux Kernel*.